The Afternoon You Swim with a 40-Foot Whale Shark off Isla Mujeres

 The Ride Back

-Then everyone started talking at once.
+Then everyone starts talking at once.